• Wed. Nov 12th, 2025

 A SELECTION OF OFFERINGS

 In addition to food, snacks and hot and cold beverages, alcohol and various tobacco products were also available for purchase.
 Some coffee shops had a large blackboard or slate that kept a tab open for patrons to record the amount owed to the coffee shop owner.
-An outside veranda or a built-up pavement, with a tree or vine canopy usually provided shade for patrons during the summer months.Â
+Patrons would usually sit around a central open fireplace during the winter months, whilst an outside veranda or a built-up pavement, with a tree or vine canopy, usually provided shade for patrons during the summer months.

 A POPULAR PLACE

 Traditionally, nearly all coffee shops in rural Cyprus were located in and around the main village square.
 They, along with other notable businesses, often created a hub of activity.
 Coffee shops became so popular in some villages that men would sometimes have to queue to enter or wait for an empty chair to become available.
-This soon prompted more coffee shops to open and in some villages, coffee shops far outnumbered all other establishments.
-Each coffee shop as a result would align itself with local sporting clubs, football teams or certain political movements, giving their patrons a common theme of interests.Â
+This soon prompted more coffee shops to open, and in some villages, coffee shops far outnumbered all other establishments.
+Each coffee shop, as a result, would align itself with local sporting clubs, football teams or certain political parties, supplying their patrons with a common theme of interests.

 A SURVEY OF RURAL LIFE IN CYPRUS

-According to ‘A survey of rural life in Cyprus,’ which was published by the British Government in 1930, the average amount of money spent by most Cypriots at their local coffee shop was around 10% of their annual income.
+‘A survey of rural life in Cyprus,’ which was published by the British Government in 1930, stated that the average amount spent by most Cypriots at their local coffee shop was around 10% of their annual income.
 The survey also stated that the district of Kyrenia had the greatest number of coffee houses in Cyprus.
-This was set against the proportion to the island’s population.Â
+This was set against the proportion of the island’s greater population.

 A PLACE OF BUSINESS